Understanding Benefits of BDD Testing for High Product Quality

 BDD, or behavior-driven development, is a framework for a more open and efficient way for teams new to agile software delivery to measure human behaviour rather than a machine function, which was first written by Dan North.

 It is an agile software development methodology that is an extension of TDD (Test Driven Development).
-Test cases in BDD are written in a natural language that non-programmers can understand.
+Test cases in behavior-driven development testing are written in a natural language that non-programmers can understand.

 Benefits of BDD Testing

-Given below are some of the main benefits of BDD testing to help QA teams to help them make an informed decision.
+Given below are some of the main benefits of behavior-driven development testing or BDD testing to help QA teams to help them make an informed decision.

-- Working features should be produced and delivered as soon as possible, according to BDD.
+- Working features should be produced and delivered as soon as possible, according to BDD testing.
 The fact that developers are working to pass predefined checks facilitates the early release of functionality that can be demonstrated to business users.

 - The automated tests are likely to be much more stable if more thought is put into the specifications at the start.
 However, the more reliable the requirements, design, and code are, the easier it is to keep the automated tests running consistently.